Our Driving Concern: Texas Employer Traffic Safety Program

 - Motor vehicle crashes are the leading cause of unintentional workplace death in the United States.

-- Every 12 minutes someone dies in a motor vehicle crash, every 10 seconds an injury occurs and every 5 seconds a crash occurs, according to a joint report put out by the Network of Employers for Traffic Safety, the National Highway Traffic Safety Administration and the Occupational Health & Safety Administration.
+- Every 7 seconds someone is injured in motor vehicle crash, every 15 minutes someone is killed, according to the National Safety Council.
 Many of these incidents occur during the workday or during the daily commute to-and-from work.
 Employers bear the brunt of costs for injuries that occur both on and off the job.

 - Whether you manage a fleet of vehicles, oversee a mobile sales force or simply employ commuters, by implementing a driver safety program in the workplace, you can greatly reduce the risks faced by your employees and their families while protecting your company’s bottom line.